plone/guillotina/docs/source/quickstart.md

 ## Retrieving your data

-Let's navigating throught your newly created data.
+Let's navigating through your newly created data.

 First you can see all your containers using the following, notice that at the moment there's only one named `guillotina`: